German Bunds fall on improving U.S. economic outlook

 ** This Diary is filed daily ** ---------------------------------------------------------------

-LONDON Dec 27 German Bund prices fell on Friday as further signs of improvement in the U.S. economic outlook reinforced expectations that the Federal Reserve will steadily withdraw its bond-buying stimulus next year.
+LONDON Dec 27 German Bunds fell on Friday as further signs of improvement in the U.S. economic outlook reinforced expectations that the Federal Reserve will steadily withdraw its bond-buying stimulus next year.

 Data on Thursday showed a fall in U.S. jobless claims and a rise in holiday retail sales, prompting more weakness in Bunds and Treasuries, which have been under selling pressure since the Fed said last week it would start trimming asset purchases in January.

-Bund futures were 79 ticks lower at a settlement close of 138.96.
-In the United States, 10-year T-note yields rose to their highest since July 2011 at 3.02 percent before moving to just below 3 percent.
+Bund futures were last 61 ticks lower at 139.14.
+In the United States, 10-year T-note yields briefly broke above 3 percent, having risen more than half a percentage point in the past two months.

-"Better data in the United States is spilling over into Europe," said Olle Holmgren, an analyst at SEB.
+"Better data in the U.S. is spilling over into Europe," said Olle Holmgren, an analyst at SEB.

 Thin trading volumes due to the year-end holidays exacerbated market moves.
-The turnover in Bund futures was around 202,000 lots, a fraction of a daily average of about 680,000 lots.
+Roughly half-way into the European trading session, the turnover in Bund futures was 90,000 lots, a fraction of a daily average of about 680,000 lots.
 One lot represents 100,000 contracts.

+The 3 percent level in U.S. T-note yields was last hit in September on anticipation that the Fed could start trimming its asset purchases.
+Prior to that, the level was last reached back in mid-2011 just before the euro zone crisis escalated, prompting investors to buy assets perceived as safe havens such as Treasuries and Bunds.

 With the euro zone crisis abating and the U.S. recovery seemingly gathering speed, some analysts predict U.S. yields will rise further next year.